cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture14.md

-# The Potential of Mean Force
+# The potential of mean force

 ## Recommended textbooks